laowantong/paroxython/docs/md/pipeline_documentation.md

 1. An auxiliary set of programs is calculated.
 2. The set of recommended programs (the **selection**) is updated.
 3. A new set of taxa may be “learned”, i.e., added to the body of imparted knowledge.
-4. The set of taxa to hide in the final report may be updated.
+4. The set of taxa and programs to hide in the final report may be updated.

 Note that each stage depends on both the operation and the nature of the criterion to which it applies.
 Let us detail every possible case: